tiwarylab/amino/README.md

 ## src

-This is the final, ready-to-use version of AMINO that takes as input a COLVAR corresponding to some set of order parameters and outputs a "reduced" COLVAR that only contains the order parameters selected by AMINO.
+This is the final, ready-to-use version of AMINO.
+In this directory, there is a script that takes in a COLVAR and outputs the order parameters selected by AMINO, as well as a complete Python 3 implementation of all of the functions used in AMINO.